OctopusDeploy/docs/docs/packaging-applications/package-repositories/guides/maven-repositories/nexus-maven-feed.md

 Optionally upload a package to the repository so you can verify search functionality when added as an external feed.

-## Adding an Nexus NuGet repository as an Octopus External Feed
+## Adding a Nexus Maven repository as an Octopus External Feed
 Create a new Octopus Feed by navigating to **{{Library, External Feeds}}** and select the `NuGet Feed` Feed type.

 Give the feed a name and in the URL field, paste the URL you copied earlier.
 It should look similar to this format: